-i) Definition.
-For purposes of this Rule, the term "serious crime" shall include any felony and any lesser crime a necessary element of which, as determined by the statutory or common law definition of such crime in the jurisdiction where the judgment was entered, involved false swearing, misrepresentation, fraud, willful failure to file income tax returns, deceit, bribery, extortion, misappropriation, theft, or an attempt or a conspiracy or solicitation of another to commit any of the above.

-ii) Suspension.
-Upon the filing with the Courtreceipt of a certified copy of a judgment of conviction demonstrating that any attorney admitted to practice before the Court has been convicted of a serious crime in any Court of the United States, or the District of Columbia, or of any state, territory, commonwealth or possession of the United States-of a serious crime, the Court shall enter an order immediately suspending that the attorney, whether the conviction resulted from a plea of guilty or nolo contendere or from a verdict after trial or otherwise, and regardless of the pendency of any appeal.
+- i) Definition.
+For purposes of this Rule, the term "serious crime" shall include any felony and any lesser crime a necessary element of which, as determined by the statutory or common law definition of such crime in the jurisdiction where the judgment was entered, involved false swearing, misrepresentation, fraud, willful failure to file income tax returns, deceit, bribery, extortion, misappropriation, theft, or an attempt or a conspiracy or solicitation of another to commit any of the above. - ii) Suspension.
+Upon receipt of a certified copy of a judgment of conviction demonstrating that any attorney admitted to practice before the Court has been convicted of a serious crime in any court of the United States, or the District of Columbia, or of any state, territory, commonwealth or possession of the United States, the Court shall enter an order immediately suspending the attorney, whether the conviction resulted from a plea of guilty or nolo contendere or from a verdict after trial or otherwise, and regardless of the pendency of any appeal.
 Such order shall direct the attorney-respondent to show cause within thirty (30) days why disbarment or some lesser punishment should not be imposed.
-A copy of such order shall immediately be served upon the attorney-respondent.

-iii) Imposition of Discipline.
+A copy of such order shall immediately be served upon the attorney-respondent. - iii) Imposition of Discipline.
 After the show cause period has ended, the Court's Disciplinary and Admissions Committee will review the conviction, as well as any response.
-If the attorney'sattorney-respondent's response includes a request for a hearing, the matter shall be assigned for a prompt disciplinary hearing as provided for in L.R.
+If the attorney-respondent's response includes a request for a hearing, the matter shall be assigned for a prompt hearing as provided for in L.R.
 705.1.d.
-Absent such a request, the Disciplinary and Admissions Committee may (a) refer the matter to counsel for investigation appoint an attorney-investigator pursuant to L.R.
+Absent such a request, the Disciplinary and Admissions Committee may (a) appoint an attorney-investigator pursuant to L.R.
 705.1.a; (b) conduct a disciplinary hearing pursuant to L.R.
-705.1.d; or (c) recommend final action to the full bench, which may include any form of bar discipline up to and including disbarment disciplinary sanction or condition available under L.R.
+705.1.d; or (c) recommend final action to the full bench, which may include any disciplinary sanction or condition available under L.R.
 705.1.h.

 iv) Lifting of Discipline.
-In the event that an attorney-respondents' underlying conviction is reversed or vacated and that attorney-respondent has had discipline imposed disciplinary sanction or condition imposed under the provisions of this Rule, the attorney-respondent will not be reinstated immediately but must apply for reinstatement under L.R.
+In the event that an attorney-respondents' underlying conviction is reversed or vacated and that attorney-respondent has had imposed disciplinary sanction or condition imposed under the provisions of this Rule, the attorney-respondent will not be reinstated immediately but must apply for reinstatement under L.R.
 705.4.